testjavascript/nodejs-integration-tests-best-practices/README.md

 ## Courses and workshops

 Prefer video or a workshop?
-Find here the same content as a course, online workshop, free webinar,
+Find here the same content as a course, online workshop, free webinar, or invite a private workshop to your team

 <br/><br/>